nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 Just by picking Postgres+PostGIS we get #1 an #2, literally for free.
-If you're curious how easy it is to set up a location aware Postgres database with Django, my chef recipe says the server config takes about 3 steps.
-Numbers 3 and 4 are a bit trickier though.
+If you're curious how easy it is to set up a location aware Postgres database with Django, my chef recipe says the server config takes about three steps.

+Getting the last two problems solved is a lot harder than the first two, though.

 ### High Availability